People living with diabetes with dry eye may experience the same symptoms as people living with dry eye without diabetes. The symptoms consist of

 - Corneal sensitivity

 - Excessive tearing

-Dry eye symptoms are typically severe in patients with diabetes whose glycemic control is poor.
+Dry eye symptoms are typically severe for patients living with diabetes finding glycemic management challenging.